bhuvan-raj/Docker-Zero-to-Hero/Readme.md

     • This state is rare.
 A container is in this state when it encounters an internal error or when it becomes unresponsive.
     • State: DEAD
     • Example: A container in a "dead" state requires manual intervention for cleanup.

+## Docker Registry
+A Docker Registry is a storage and distribution system for Docker images.
+It holds images and allows users to upload (push) or download (pull) images.
+A registry can be private or public and is used to store and manage images for deployment in containers.
+    • A registry can be hosted on your own infrastructure or a cloud provider.
+    • Docker Hub is the default public registry for Docker images.
+    • Docker images are stored as repositories in the registry.
+## Docker Hub
+Docker Hub is the default public Docker registry provided by Docker Inc. It is a cloud-based repository where you can store and share Docker images.
+It is the largest collection of Docker images in the world and is widely used by developers to find and use pre-built images.
+    • Docker Hub is free for public repositories (private repositories require a paid account).
+    • It contains images for popular software, frameworks, and tools that can be pulled and used easily.
+    • You can create your own Docker Hub account to manage personal repositories.

+## Docker Daemon vs Docker Engine
+## Docker Daemon
+The background service that runs on your system.
+It manages images, containers, volumes, networks.
+Listens to Docker API requests.
+## Docker Engine
+The complete Docker platform including the Daemon, CLI, REST API, container runtime (containerd), and build tools.

 ## 6. Essential Docker Commands
 ```bash